Calpernia Addams: Personal life

 In 1999, while working as a performer, Addams began dating PFC Barry Winchell.
-Word of the relationship spread at Winchell's Army base where he was harassed by fellow soldiers and ultimately murdered.
+Word of the relationship spread at Winchell's Army base where he was harassed by fellow soldiers and ultimately murdered on July 4, 1999.
 Winchell's murder and the subsequent trial resulted in widespread press and a formal review of the U.S. "Don't Ask, Don't Tell" (DADT) military policy, ordered by President Bill Clinton.
 The case became a prominent example used to illustrate the failure of DADT to protect LGBT service members.
-Addams' and Winchell's romance and the crimes of their abusers are depicted in the film Soldier's Girl, released in 2003.
+Addams's and Winchell's romance and the crimes of their abusers are depicted in the film Soldier's Girl, released in 2003.
 Addams was portrayed by Lee Pace.
 A subsequent The New York Times article, "An Inconvenient Woman", documented the marginalization and misrepresentation of transgender sexuality even by gay rights activists.